QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Calculus I/Differentiation and Techniques.md

 ---

 # References:
+[^partdiff]: See the [note on Partial Differentiation](Partial%20Differentiation) for an explanation of multivariable differentiation, and a more accurate notation on $D^1$.
 [^inflection_point]: An inflection point is a point on the graph of a function where it changes directions
 [^extremum]: An extremum is the greatest value a graph reaches compared to the points to the left and right.
 This could be either __1:__ a local extreme, meaning that there might be other more extreme values on the graph, but this point is still higher than it's surrounding points.
 There can be infinite local extremes.
 Or __2:__ a global extreme.
 This is where the graph of the function reaches its absolute extreme.
 There can be only two global extremes, a minimum and a maximum value that no other point reaches. [wiki page on this](https://en.wikipedia.org/wiki/Maximum_and_minimum)
 [^differentiation]: [Wikipedia - Differentiation rules](https://en.wikipedia.org/wiki/Differentiation_rules)
-1. Robert A. Adams, Christopher Essex, _Calculus A Complete Course_, 9th ed.
+1. R. A. Adams, Christopher Essex, _Calculus A Complete Course_, 9th ed.
 2. Openstax, _Calculus Volume 1_, [link](https://openstax.org/details/books/calculus-volume-1)
 3. Openstax, _Calculus Volume 2_, [link](https://openstax.org/details/books/calculus-volume-2)
 4. Openstax, _Calculus Volume 3_, [link](https://openstax.org/details/books/calculus-volume-3)